CodeFontana/ParagonAtm/README.md

 ```

 ### Set your preferences -- Simulation.json
-Specify your WebFast account, API endpoints if different from the defaults, a download path for storing screenshots, and the connection details for the Virtual ATM:
+Specify your WebFast account, API endpoints if different from the defaults, a download path for storing screenshots, and the connection details for the Virtual ATM...

 ```
 {